NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

   - zones with a `version` property with more than one RR in the RRset
   - zones with a `version` property without an expected value in the `version.$CATZ` TXT RR
+  - zones with a `version` property with a schema version value which is not implemented by the consumer (e.g. version "1")

 These conditions signify a broken catalog zone which MUST NOT be processed (see (#generalrequirements)).